Sara-Tucker/python-notes/django/models.md

 >>> p.get_shirt_size_display()
 'Large'
 ```
-- &nbsp;
 - Generally, it’s best to define the choices tuple inside a model class, and to define the db values as static constant fields.
 Though you can define a choices list outside of a model class and then refer to it, defining the choices and names for each choice inside the model class keeps all of that information with the class that uses it, and makes the choices easy to reference (e.g, Student.SOPHOMORE will work anywhere that the Student model has been imported).
 ```python
 from django.db import models